 You can visit Design by Daenelia through Daenelia.com (click on Shop T-Shirts and Design).
 Grab your 15% discount off on everything in my shop with welcome-100312053.
 You will find unique designs on t-shirts, mousepads, bags and baby clothes.
 You can pay with iDeal and with Paypal.
 Continue reading “Design by Daenelia officially open!”

-At Daenelia, my account at Spreadshirt, has a couple of new designs ready to be printed off on t-shirts, pillows, mugs and aprons.
+At Daenelia, my account at Spreadshirt, has a couple of new t-shirt designs ready to be printed off on t-shirts, pillows, mugs and aprons.
 Come get your favourite design!

 Italy has been on our To Visit List for ages.
 And last year we finally got around to visit there.
 We picked Florence, Italy for its climate, beautiful landscape and because of the art.
 The art!
 Florence breathes art.
 Of course there are other things: gelato, great food and warm weather.
 It has a rich and intriguing history and very nice people (who are probably fed up with all us tourists tramping around).
 But you want to know what we did, right?